Do we have to pay in full, in advance of commencing membership?

 Can I miss the Orientation day in September and still commence practice?

 We strongly recommend you attend the orientation day for your benefit.
 It is a comprehensive introduction to allow new members to hit the ground running.
 It can therefore be a hindrance in your first weeks to have missed orientation.
+If you have submitted an application to join the Law Library you can attend Orientation regardless of Call date or exam results date.

 Can I commence membership without Professional Indemnity Insurance (PII)?